 With the Geo Maps feature in PRTG, it is possible to integrate Google Maps into the PRTG web interface.
 Are there any limitations that apply when using this Google service?

-Google limits the use of its Static Maps API to free 25,000 map loads per day (up to 100,000 with pay-as-you-go).
 PRTG uses this API to display Geo Maps in the web interface.
-Thus, the API restrictions apply to all PRTG users using the Geo Maps feature.
+Thus, API restrictions apply to all PRTG users who use the Geo Maps feature.

 We just upgraded to PRTG 8, and it seem that we already have reached 1000 different image request.
 The text above says requests per viewer, what does that mean?